15 November 2024

 Really don’t wanna go to church.

 There’s a guy whose blog I’ve been following for years.
-In the past three years he’s been really amping up his message to everybody to quit their churches.
+For the past five years he’s really amped up his message to everybody to quit their churches.
 Stop going, he says.
 Just stop; stay home.
 You’ll be a lot happier.

 For the usual excuses.